-Before going live, we advise you to undertake a robust testing phase to verify you have implemented the correct Pricing settings.
+Before going live, you should go through a robust testing phase to verify you have implemented the correct pricing settings.
 It is important to check whether your pricing strategy is applied correctly, so you can be sure the system is actually doing what you intended to do.
 A good automated pricing system should never be a black box, all decisions should be transparent in order to trust the system.

 After going live, it is important to monitor the pricing strategy and evaluate if it is helping you reach your objective.
-If your goal is to capture more market share, but are not able to increase your volume, it might be time to re-evaluate the objective.
+If your goal is to capture more market share, but are not able to increase your volume of units sold or your overall sales, it might be time to re-evaluate the objective.